ElRoberto538/IronOS/source/Core/BSP/Miniware/README.md

-# BSP section for STM32F103 based Miniware products
+# BSP section for STM32F10xx based Otter Iron

-This folder contains the hardware abstractions required for the TS100, TS80 and probably TS80P soldering irons.
+This folder contains the hardware abstractions required for the Otter Iron.

 ## Main abstractions